 A paracord has many functions such as hanging, binding, cinching, tripping, and so forth.

 Hypothermia is not the way to go.
 Keep extra blankets stored in case of much-needed warmth and comfort.

 9. Extra Warm Clothing

-Having an extra pair of warm clothing for each family member is a huge relief if your present wardrobe is soaking wet.
+Having an extra pair of warm clothing for each family member is a huge relief if your present wardrobe is soaking wet or gets torn.

 10. Rain Ponchos

 Again, wearing wet clothing is a miserable feeling.
 Purchase some rain ponchos to keep you and your clothing dry.

 At some point during an emergency, much-needed pain relief is going to be a Godsend.
 Trying to perform strenuous tasks while in pain or with a throbbing headache might be too much.

 12. Reusable Water Bottle